Pulsating active matter

 The emergence of collective contraction is of tremendous importance in many biological contexts.
 During morphogenesis, mechanochemical coupling yields wave propagation driving the early stages of embryonic development~\cite{Heisenberg2013, Lecuit2019, Lecuit2022}.
 In cardiac tissue, electromechanical coupling leads to contraction pulses spontaneously organizing in patterns~\cite{Karma1993, Luther2018, Karma2022}, some of which signal arrhythmogenesis~\cite{Karma2013, Rappel2022}.
 In uterine tissue, a similar coupling regulates large-scale contraction during labor~\cite{Pumir2015, Elad2017}.
 For all cases, understanding how to control contractile patterns is a first step towards mitigating various health issues.

 Some models, from particles~\cite{Petrolli2019, Armon2021} to hydrodynamics~\cite{Salbreux2014, Banerjee2015}, capture contraction waves by regarding activity as a combination of self-propulsion and contraction.
 Yet, it can be surprising to regard translational motion as the dominant nonequilibrium factor when cells barely move.
 Indeed, even when biological tissues behave as solids, collective states supported by individual deformation can still emerge.
-Some preliminary works have considered models where activity sustains size oscillations~\cite{Tjhung2016, Tjhung2017, Togashi2019, Koyano2019, Oyama2019}, which indeed leads to novel Physics compared with that of self-propelled particles.
-Here, we formulate a model of pulsating active matter (PAM) which reveals that individual pulsation is indeed key to a wealth of dynamical phenomena [Fig.~\ref{Fig:0}]\cite{movies}.
+Some preliminary works have considered models where activity sustains size oscillations~\cite{Tjhung2016, Tjhung2017, Togashi2019, Koyano2019, Oyama2019}, which indeed leads to novel physics compared with that of self-propelled particles.

+In this Letter, we formulate a model of pulsating active matter (PAM) which reveals that mechanical pulsation is key to a wealth of dynamical phenomena [Fig.~\ref{Fig:0}]\cite{movies}.
+We characterize the transitions associated with the emergence of deformation waves, and show that the corresponding hydrodynamics bear analogy to reaction-diffusion systems (RDS)~\cite{Turing1952, Kondo2010}.
+Although our approach is inspired by the specific case of biological tissues, our model should be regarded as a minimal, yet non-trivial description of a broader class of systems made of active deforming particles.
+In that respect, our results unveil a generic mechanism for propagating deformation waves in a dense environment: the competition between repulsion and synchronisation under mechanical pulsation.

-\textit{Model.}---We consider $N$ deforming particles in two dimensions subject to the pair-wise repulsive potential $U$.
+\textit{Model.}---We consider $N$ deforming particles in two dimensions subject to the pairwise repulsive potential $U$.
+The state of each particle is described by its phase $\theta$, determining the particle size, and position $\mathbf{r}$.
 The overdamped dynamics of positions $\{{\bf r}_i\}$ reads

 where $\mu$ and $D$ are respectively the mobility and diffusivity, and ${\boldsymbol\xi}_i$ is an isotropic Gaussian white noise with zero mean.
 We take $U(a) = U_0 (a^{-12} - 2 a^{-6})$ for $a<1$, and $U(a)=0$ otherwise.
 The interaction range is controlled by the particle size $\sigma(\theta_i)$ given by